MorsyB/Window-Detection/README.md

 The primary objectives of this project include:

-1-Developing a robust computer vision model for window detection and recognition.
+1. Developing a robust computer vision model for window detection and recognition.
-2-Implementing a navigation system that allows the drone to autonomously navigate through detected windows in a safe and efficient manner.
+2. Implementing a navigation system that allows the drone to autonomously navigate through detected windows in a safe and efficient manner.
-3-Evaluating the system's effectiveness in terms of accuracy, safety, and reliability.
+3. Evaluating the system's effectiveness in terms of accuracy, safety, and reliability.
 By achieving these objectives, we aim to provide a proof-of-concept for a new type of aerial inspection and maintenance system.

 ### Algorithm